Once Upon A Time In Hollywood vs. The Real Bruce Lee

 Interview by Editor-In-Chief, Liberté Grace

-Once Upon A Time In Hollywood is Quentin Tarantino’s 9th film and the most hotly anticipated movie of 2019.
-Skyrocketing to become the cult director’s most successful box office earner to date; the film has already made over $US367 million worldwide, as first reported by Variety.
+Once Upon A Time In Hollywood is Quentin Tarantino’s ninth film and one of the most hotly anticipated movies of 2019.
+Skyrocketing to become the cult director’s most successful box office earner to date, the film has already grossed over $367 million worldwide, as first reported by Variety.

-However, amidst the almost universal fever over Tarantino’s latest revenge fantasy, his depiction of Hollywood legend Bruce Lee has since attracted the ire and disappointment of his fans, family, and friends alike.
+However, amid the near-universal excitement surrounding Tarantino’s latest revenge fantasy, his portrayal of Hollywood legend Bruce Lee has sparked backlash from fans, family, and friends of the martial arts icon.

-Lee’s daughter Shannon Lee, ex-wife Linda Lee Cadwell, as well as his friend and NBA legend, Kareem Abdul-Jabbar, have all criticised Tarantino for his “Chinesey” and “one-dimensional” caricature of Lee, which, Abdul-Jabbar said in his column for the Hollywood Reporter, “harks back to the very stereotypes Bruce was trying to dismantle.”
+Lee’s daughter, Shannon Lee, his ex-wife, Linda Lee Cadwell,, and his friend and NBA legend, Kareem Abdul-Jabbar, have all criticised Tarantino for his portrayal of Lee as a "Chinesey" and "one-dimensional" caricature.
+Abdul-Jabbar, in a column for Hollywood Reporter, argued that the depiction "harks back to the very stereotypes Bruce was trying to dismantle."

 L-R Brad Pitt as Cliff Booth and Mike Moh as Bruce Lee in Once Upon A Time In Hollywood (2019)